Frequently Asked Questions

 We seek to alleviate hunger and poverty by delivering food and disaster relief free of charge.
 Our goal is to make a difference in our communities and create volunteer opportunities for all.
 This is our roadmap to Sharing the Blessings.
 Unlike some food banks, Midwest Food Bank never charges a fee to the recipient agencies for the food it delivers.

 If it is good food, why isn’t it consumed?

-Good food isn’t consumed for a variety of reason.
-Overbuying, incorrect anticipation of consumer choices, manufacturing and distribution issues, even weather conditions can have an effect on the amount of food that is leftover.
+Good food isn’t consumed for a variety of reasons.
+Overbuying, incorrect anticipation of consumer choices, manufacturing and distribution issues, and even weather conditions can have an effect on the amount of food that is leftover.
 In almost every facet of the food industry, there are overages of edible, nutritious food being wasted.